How Do I know When We Are On The Right Track?

 The files below have been made available by the Core Knowledge Foundation* and you may download and use them free of charge.
 They are guidelines and not rules that you have to follow.
 The guides are general, and our children learn at different rates, and are ready for the prescribed skills at different rates.
 Don’t let any guideline become tyrannical.

-You can click these files to download them and go to the Core Knowledge Website to download FREE teacher’s guides or to purchase a bound copy of the files below:
+You can click these files to download them and go to the Core Knowledge Website to download FREE curriculum or to purchase a bound copy of the files below:

 PREK – CORE KNOWLEDGE SCOPE & SEQUENCE